Trump adviser Stone found guilty of lying to Congress, obstruction, witness tampering

 Stone, a close Trump ally who famously has the face of former president Richard Nixon tattooed on his back, was also accused of tampering with a witness, Credico, when Credico was summoned to testify before Congress and speak with the FBI.

-Both Stone and Credico, who took the stand in the case, have since said that Credico did not act as a WikiLeaks back channel.
+Both Stone and Credico have since said that Credico did not act as a WikiLeaks back channel.

+WikiLeaks made public a private Twitter exchange between itself and Stone in which the website distanced itself from Stone, saying “false claims of association are being used by the democrats to undermine the impact of our publications.”

 In emails and texts, the jury saw messages that Stone had sent Credico that included comments like “Prepare to die,” “You’re a rat.
 A stoolie,” and “Stonewall it.
 Plead the Fifth.
 Anything to save the plan,” in a reference to a famous Nixon Watergate quote.